roytang/blog/content/post/2007/01/personal-productivity.md

 Last is a Window WP right-click menu addon, [FileMenuTools][3].
 Some nice common tasks can be added to the context menu, some I do regularly.

-I've also looked at some a few PIM programs, but my experience is that I'm not very good at this sort of thing&#8230;the only one that's stuck to me for a while was [GTDTiddlyWiki][4], and I don't even use that regularly anymore.
+I've also looked at some a few PIM programs, but my experience is that I'm not very good at this sort of thing... the only one that's stuck to me for a while was [GTDTiddlyWiki][4], and I don't even use that regularly anymore.
 I'm thinking I should find some way to integrate task management into my workflow.
 Maybe I could write the program myself, the requirements are simple:

 1. I want to be able to specify tasks that I want to be reminded of.
 As an initial example, maybe I could schedule daily, weekly or monthly tasks.